SyedKabir-dataWorm/DataCleaning_DataExploration_StatisticalAnalysis/README.md

 # details of the task:
 1) Clean the data.
 Remove anamolies, handle missing values, outliers.
-2) Explore the players' total points: Please analyze the composition of the total points of the top ve players with the most points.
+2) Explore the players' total points: Please analyze the composition of the total points of the top five players with the most points.
 3) Assuming that the data collector makes an entry error when collecting data, it can be ensured that the error occurred in the 3P, 3PA and 3P% columns, but it is not sure which player's information the error lies on.
 Please try to explore the error by